navdeepsekhon/kafkaer/README.md

 ## Brokers
 A list of broker configs.

 NOTE: If a broker id is provided, the update is made only on that broker.
 If no broker id is provided update is sent to each broker in the cluster.
+[See kafka documentation for all broker configs](https://kafka.apache.org/documentation/#brokerconfigs)